Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-dsar941/README.md

 ## Motivation

 This project would be useful for novice modellers to make epithelial models.
-We have developed the following features:
+We will develop the following features:
-* Model discovery - users will search models of interest and it will show species, gene, protein, etc in addition to the cellml model name.
+* Model discovery - users will search models of interest and the tool will render some useful information of the models from the Physiome Model Repository such as species, gene, protein.
 * Load models - list of selected models.
-This also has the visualization feature for comparison between cellml models.
-Also, users would be able to view annotated content from cellml such as abstract of the paper, author names, etc.
+This also has visualization feature to compare between cellml models.
+Also, users would be able to view annotated content from cellml such as abstract of the paper, author names.
-* Epithelial Platform - interactive epithelial platform where users can drag and drop transporters, channels and plat them in different membranes......
+* Epithelial Platform - interactive epithelial platform where users would be able to drag and drop transporters, channels across different membranes.

 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.

 ## Installation

-Provide code examples and explanations of how to get the project.
+Fork and clone the project.
+Open the index.html into your browser.
+A web uri will be announced later.

 ## API Reference